 If you’re doing a long haul journey, like the one we just did from the UK to the land down-under, often these routes require a stop.
 If you’re already paying for the flight, I say grab two or three days somewhere you may not have visited otherwise.
-This is what Hong Kong was for me.
-It’s a destination I may not have considered as a trip in itself, however a ticket to Australia with Cathay Pacific meant I could stop and see this little piece of the world, almost for nothing.
+This is what Hong Kong was for us.
+It’s a destination we may not have considered as a trip in itself, however a ticket to Australia with Cathay Pacific meant we could stop and see this little piece of the world, almost for nothing.
 If you are interested in learning more about stopover cities, check out the airlines that get you to and from your destination and their respective hubs to see where your next adventure could take you as an interesting side trip.
-This month, join me in Hong Kong as I share with you what we spent our stopover doing.
+This month, join us in Hong Kong as we share with you what we spent our stopover doing.
 Continue reading “A Stopover City”

 Discover Irish fun and folklore in Belfast and the picture-perfect Antrim Coast with this 2-night city break itinerary.

 “Your feet will bring you where your heart is” – Irish Proverb